 Table 5.
 The +/- signs corresponds to whether the machine activates (+) or not (-)

 ResultsFigure 4.
-Participants’ mean responses to whether each object was a blicket across the conditions and trial types (i.e., eventType).
+Participants’ mean responses to whether each object was a blicket across the conditions and trial types (i.e., “eventType”).
 Bars show standard error.

 Figure 3 shows the results for this experiment.
 The dependent measure was the number of times that participants responded “Yes” to the “Is this a blicket” question.
 Thus, across two trials, the maximum number of times that a participant could respond “Yes” was 2; the minimum number of times that a participant could respond “Yes” was 1.